Alexandria vs Read Aloud: Which Free TTS Chrome Extension Is Better in 2026?

 Speed Control

 Both tools offer adjustable speed.
-Alexandria uses a multiplier system (0.5x to 3x).
+Alexandria uses a multiplier system (0.5x to 5x).
 Read Aloud uses a speed slider in its Options page.
 The exact range in Read Aloud depends on the voice engine selected, with browser-native voices covering a different range from cloud voices.
-Both tools are free for their respective speed ranges.
+[TESTING DETAIL PLACEHOLDER — see experience-elliott-needs.md] Both tools are free for their respective speed ranges.
 For users who want a clear, reliable speed setting, the multiplier system in Alexandria is more predictable.

 Voice Quality

 Read Aloud's quality depends entirely on which voice engine you select.
 Browser-native voices (available offline, no setup) sound noticeably robotic.
 Google WaveNet and Amazon Polly voices are much better but require you to obtain and enter an API key from those services, which costs money per character at scale.
-Alexandria uses the Kokoro neural model by default.
+Alexandria uses premium neural voices by default.
 No API key needed, and the quality is closer to premium cloud voices than browser-native voices.

 Privacy and Data